What Is Demodex Blepharitis?

 We all have some bacteria on our skin.
-Some people, however, have more bacteria or mites – specifically Demodex mites – at the base of their eyelashes than others.
-This can cause dandruff-like flakes called Blepharitis like the ones in the picture.
+Some people, however, have more bacteria or mites – specifically Demodex mites – at the base of their eyelashes.
+This can cause eyelid swelling and dandruff-like flakes called blepharitis, like what you see in the picture.

 Blepharitis is an inflammation of the eyelids that usually involves the part where the eyelashes grow.
-It occurs when tiny oil glands located near the base of the eyelashes become clogged, leading to irritated red eyes and eyelids.
+It occurs when tiny oil glands located near the base of the eyelashes become clogged, leading to irritated, red eyes and eyelids.

 Causes of Blepharitis

-So what is the main cause of Blepharitis?
-The exact cause of Blepharitis isn’t clear.
+So what is the leading cause of blepharitis?
+The exact cause of blepharitis isn’t clear.
 It is often associated with factors like:

 Blepharitis is often associated with an overgrowth of bacteria that live along the margins of the eyelids and at the base of the eyelashes.